Colours, Myths, and Mystique: The Spellbinding World of Theyyam in Kerala (2024)

 Types of Theyyam

 In Kerala, there are more than 400 types of Theyyam.
 All of the types are performed by males except the Devakoothu Theyyam, which is performed by women.
-The Devakoothu Theyyam is performed only at Thekkumbad Kulom temple that is located in Kannur region of Kerala.
+The Devakoothu Theyyam is performed only at Thekkumbad Kulom temple, which is located in the Kannur region of Kerala.

 Out of 400 Theyyams, among 112 are the most famous ones and are performed even today at various shrines and festivals.
 Some of the famous types are:

-• Manakkott Amma – The Manakkott Amma Theyyam narrates a story of Manakkott, who was killed by the head of the family as she broke one of the caste rules.
-At that time, she was pregnant and her murder caused a lot of problems for the family later destroying it completely.
+- Manakkott Amma – The Manakkott Amma Theyyam narrates the story of Manakkott, who was killed by the head of the family as she broke one of the caste rules.
+At that time, she was pregnant, and her murder caused a lot of problems for the family, later destroying it completely.
 Manakkott later emerged as a goddess.

-• Chamundi – The Chamundi Theyyam narrates the stories of Chamundi slaying daemons.
+- Chamundi – The Chamundi Theyyam narrates the stories of Chamundi slaying daemons.
 Chamundi is the form of Goddess Kali or Durga.
-The Chamundi form representing Kali is immersed in colour of blood and is also known as Rakta Chamundi or Rakteshwari.
+The Chamundi form representing Kali is immersed in the colour of blood and is also known as Rakta Chamundi or Rakteshwari.

 Tradition of Theyyam

-Part of the religion and region of Kerala’s culture and traditions, the Theyyam in natural setting (not a stage) can be seen in Kannur and Kasargod districts.
-The tradition has been living among the locals from past 1500 years and embraces all kinds of communities within Hindu religion.
+Part of the religion and region of Kerala’s culture and traditions, the Theyyam in a natural setting (not a stage) can be seen in Kannur and Kasargod districts.
+The tradition has been living among the locals for the past 1500 years and embraces all kinds of communities within the Hindu religion.

 Theyyam is usually sponsored by family so they could seek blessings from Theyyam.
-The families worship one or more Theyyams and have the performance of Theyyam in the natural settings such as forests or sacred places or corners in the house.
-In such setting, Theyyam dances and takes over a demi-God and listens to the problems / prayers of the family members.
-After which Theyyam gives solutions and speaks encouraging words to provide morale to the family.
+The families worship one or more Theyyams and have the performance of Theyyam in natural settings such as forests, sacred places or corners of the house.
+In such a setting, Theyyam dances and takes over a demi-God and listens to the problems/prayers of the family members.
+After this, Theyyam gives solutions and speaks encouraging words to provide morale to the family.

-These experiences are special and you will need to be invited by the family sponsoring Theyyam.
+These experiences are special, and you will need to be invited by the family sponsoring Theyyam.
 I had this special experience in Kannur where I not only saw the demi-God Neeliyar Kottam but also got her blessings.
-Even though she spoke to me in Malayalam language, the translation of those words were “I know that your soul respects me and that’s why you are here.
+Even though she spoke to me in the Malayalam language, the translation of those words was, “I know that your soul respects me, and that’s why you are here.
 I can see in your soul.
 Keep your spirit high and keep going“.
 It has been one of the most spectacular and nail-biting experiences of my life.

 Performance of Theyyam